 Heparin is an anticoagulant drug.
-This means that it slows down clotting or “thins” the blood.
-There are various types of heparin – the type we usually use is a Low Molecular Weight Heparin (LMWH) such as Enoxaparin or Dalteparin.
-We usually use Enoxaparin (also known as Clexane).
+This means that is slows down blood clotting or “thins” the blood.
+There are various types of heparin – the type we usually use is a Low Molecular Weight Heparin (LMWH) such as Enoxaparin (also known as Clexane) or Dalteparin.

-During pregnancy and the immediate period after birth, the risk of venous thrombosis increase.
-Some pregnant women are more at risk of developing blood clots and your risk of developing a thrombosis will be assessed during pregnancy and after the birth.
+During pregnancy and the immediate period after birth, the risk of venous thrombosis is increased.
+Your risk of developing a thrombosis will be assessed in pregnancy and after the birth of your baby.

 The three most common reasons for women starting heparin during pregnancy or after the birth are:

 - A clot arising during this or a previous pregnancy.

 - An increased risk of a clot forming during pregnancy or after birth, e.g. after some caesarean births or if you are immobile for a period of time.

 - Already on long-term anticoagulation, e.g. recurrent thrombosis.